SAMtoBAM/Sorbus_starship/README.md

 Therefore this walkthrough details how I extracted the long-reads, re-assembled the genome, found the SORBUS cluster and identified the _Starship_ element I am calling Sorbus <br/>
 Additionally, I have found that the this _Starship_ is in two insertion sites therefore indicating this element is actively transposing and horizontally transferring between _P. roqueforti_ strains.

+### Step 1: Get a long-read assembly of the SORBUS containing strain DTO013F2

     ##Use the fusemblr conda environment plus a few additions in order to download raw reads and both assemble and evaluate the resulting assembly
     ##fusemblr is an pipeline wrapper (https://github.com/SAMtoBAM/fusemblr) used to assemble fungal genomes and evaluate them automatically using PAQman (https://github.com/SAMtoBAM/PAQman)